 Plans are underway to encourage more residents to live in the city centre, with a target of 12,000 people by 2050.

 The City of Greater Geelong is building a new civic precinct in the heart of the city which will provide modern public gathering spaces.

 Greening and beautification of Geelong’s broad boulevards, linking of footpaths and walkways, revamped laneways, bicycle lanes and activation of the waterfront will enhance the city’s liveability.

 The new convention centre on the waterfront – the centrepiece of the Geelong City Deal – will activate the visitor economy and has accelerated investment in new tourist accommodation.

 Transport corridors around, into and out of the city will also be critical to the success of central Geelong’s revitalisation.

 - Convention Centre – It has been two years since $171m funding was announced.
 An update on the current business case, a firm timeline for the project and commitment for additional funding to build the centre are needed.

 - Funding to continue the successful implementation of the Revitalising Central Geelong Action Plan to 2026.

-- Inclusion of the Geelong Station Masterplan in the Geelong Fast Rail planning and business case, in collaboration with the Revitalising Central Geelong partnership.
+- Inclusion of the Geelong Station Masterplan in the Geelong Fast Rail planning and business case.

 - Funding to deliver the remaining stages of the Malop Street Green Spine (Bellerine Street to Eastern Gardens).